 Once a long time ago when humans still communed with plants, the spirits of the dead, and the gods, the people learned of the Solanaceae genus of plants – of both their great powers and their dangers.
 Those who knew of the secrets of these plants, later branded as witches and poisoners, were greatly feared and cast out of society as the power of the Solanaceae could bring armies and kingdoms to their knees.
 And they did, many times, when those who knew their secrets used them against invading armies as the first chemical warfare.
-Those who are most famous for their knowledge of the Solanaceae may sound familiar: Circe, Medea, Hecate – great sorceresses and a great queen each known for their skill with poisonous plants.
-The Solanaceae are Belladonna, Datura, Henbane, Mandrake, Nightshades, but also the more familiar sweet and hot peppers, potatoes, tobaccos, and tomatoes.
+Those who are most famous for their knowledge of the Solanaceae may sound familiar: Circe, Medea, Hecate; great sorceresses and a great queen each known for their skill with poisonous plants.
+The Solanaceae are belladonna, datura, henbane, mandrake, and tobacco which are related to the more familiar sweet and hot peppers, potatoes, tobaccos, and tomatoes.